|

 swastika).
 Berchtesgaden-Stanggass

--- Kanzlei - Eagle over main
+-- Kanzlei - Eagle designed

 entry doorway (swastika was removed).
 Berchtesgaden-Strub